Background pattern

 Use in children and adolescents

-Dulsueños is not recommended for use in patients under 18 years, so the medication should not be used in this population.
+Dulsueños is not recommended for use in children and adolescents under 18 years of age, so this medicine should not be used in this population.

 Route and method of administration